Two Afghan SC women judges killed in Kabul ambush

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The latest attack, which US Charge D´Affaires Ross Wilson blamed on the Taliban, comes just two days after the Pentagon announced it had cut troop levels in Afghanistan to2,500, the lowest in nearly two decades.
+The latest attack, which US Charge D´Affaires Ross Wilson blamed on the Taliban, comes just two days after the Pentagon announced it had cut troop levels in Afghanistan to 2,500, the fewest in nearly two decades.

 The attack on the judges happened as they were driving to their office in a court vehicle, said Ahmad Fahim Qaweem, a spokesman for the Supreme Court.
 “Unfortunately, we have lost two women judges in today´s attack.
 Their driver is wounded,” Qaweem said.